Is Gorilla Trekking Worthwhile?

 To protect the mountain gorillas, the government limits the number of tourists allowed to interact with the gorillas.
 He also explained the national policies in place designed to reimburse farmers whose trees or plants become damaged by these glorious creatures.
 This way, the gorillas can move about freely without fear of negative consequences.
 In addition, new employment opportunities created by the gorilla trekking tour business help the local economy.

 “It’s a testament to the tireless work of the brave men and women who risk their lives every day to keep gorillas safe in their natural habitat, and also further proof that a joined-up approach to conservation is delivering results”, said Gorilla Organization Director Jillian Miller after the re-classification, “That means working with local communities in Africa to halt and reverse habitat loss, while also supporting vital ranger patrols to keep gorillas safe from immediate threats like poaching and insecurity.”

-We received safety instructions before starting the tour, including:
+We received safety instructions before starting our gorilla trekking in Rwanda tour, including:

 1. Avoid eye contact